PDC-support/benchmarks-procurement/benchmarks/PowerFLOW/README.md

 `powerflow_simulate_fine.[jobid].log`

 The simulation time is right after "Simulation time".
-The value for the initialization time found after "Initialization time" should also be included in the total time.
+The value for the initialization time found after "Initialization time" must also be included in the total time.

 This benchmark will be evaluated by the throughput metric, i.e. how